Overall Responsibility for Risk Management

 The Group Risk Function is responsible for designing, overseeing, implementing, and improving the risk management framework.
 It works closely with the Board and senior management, meeting regularly with them to monitor existing identified risks and uncertainties, identify new and emerging risks and to ensure that there are appropriate processes and procedures in place to monitor these risks.
 It is also responsible for monitoring that the business meets regulatory expectations around enterprise risk management and reporting in risk to the Board and the Group Risk and Compliance Committee.

 Group Risk Committee

-The Group Risk Committee is a formally constituted Committee of the Board.
-A report from the Group Risk Committee Chair on its role, governance, activities, discharging of responsibilities, self-evaluation and plans for 2021 appears on pages 42 to 43 of the 2020 Annual Report.
+The Group Risk and Compliance Committee is a formally constituted Committee of the Board.
+A report from the Group Risk and Compliance Committee Chair on its role, responsibilities, operation, areas of focus during 2022, discharging of responsibilities, self-evaluation and plans for 2022 appears on pages 53 to 55 of the 2022 Annual Report.

 The risk appetite framework sets the boundaries within which risk taking should remain in order to meet the expectations of the capital providers and other stakeholders.
 For the Group, it is articulated via a series of quantitative and qualitative statements covering all defined categories of risk.

 Risk appetite reflects the amount of risk taking which is acceptable to the Group.
 Accordingly, risk appetite refers to the Group’s attitude to risk taking and whether it is willing or able to tolerate a high or low level of exposure to specific risks or risk categories.

 Risk tolerance represents the Group’s ability and willingness to bear risk.
 When considering this, factors such as the availability of capital, ability to raise capital, strength of underlying operational processes and procedures and strength of the organisation’s culture are all relevant.